nish941/Codebase-Semantic-Search-Engine-Vector-Based-Retrieval-/README.md

-# Codebase-Semantic-Search-Engine-Vector-Based-Retrieval
-Codebase Semantic Search Engine (Vector-Based Retrieval)

 # 🔍 Codebase Semantic Search Engine (Vector-Based Retrieval)

 ## 💡 Overview
+I'm Nishita.
 This project develops a cutting-edge search engine that allows developers to query a codebase using **natural language**.
 Unlike traditional keyword search (like grep or basic full-text indexing), this system leverages vector embeddings to understand the *meaning* and *intent* of a query, returning code snippets that are semantically relevant, even if they don't contain the exact keywords.
 This significantly boosts developer productivity and code comprehension.

 ## ✨ Key Features & Impact